Jubayer-Hamid/bid_lerobot/README.md

 (1) a weak policy for contrastive sampling.
 We use the [early checkpoint](https://drive.google.com/drive/u/0/folders/1FXHzPZPfTO7SCM-OTKUy3EEvKKTq3LC4).

-To use bidirectional action decoding, run the following command:
+To use bidirectional sampling, run the following command:
 ```
 bash commands/eval_bidirectional_sampler.sh
 ```